If you can buy, why rent? That’s a question a good number of people grapple with where real estate is concerned.

 Income From Growth In Property Value

 If you opt not to rent out your property, the property’s value can still grow in the long term as you automatically become a homeowner.
 In some cities, such as Toronto and Vancouver, increased demand for real estate property has been fueling prices.
-Also, there are other profitable ways to increase the value of your property as well, like sweat equity.
+Also, there are other profitable ways to increase the value of your property as well.
+We have all heard of weekend warrior renovation jobs talked by homeowners to update a washroom or kitchen.
+These kinds of jobs tend to increase home value.

 You Pay Fewer Taxes

 As a landlord, you can significantly reduce the taxes you owe the government.
 This is because certain property expenses, including but not limited to property taxes, insurance, management fees, maintenance costs, utility bills (when included in the rent), and mortgage interest, can be deducted from your rental income.
 And if income from your rental property is lower than your expenses, the difference or loss can be deducted from any other source of income you have.

 Availability Of Professional Help

 If you are an international or resident investor, there are good property management firms poised to guide you through the process of buying a rental property.
 This ranges from investment consulting and determining your investment needs for suitable recommendations to offering deep insights on financing your purchase through securing a mortgage, as well as legal, insurance, accounting, and taxation advice on buying and renting a property.

 Also, if you have no time to conduct the day-to-day engagements of a landlord in relation to your property, such as finding tenants, rent collection, maintenance, and so forth, a property management company can relieve you of these tasks while making sure that your ROI is on track for the long haul at a nominal fee.

 Financing and Costs